› Business Loans › Lender Reviews › Truist Business Loans Review

 Unsecured loans do not require collateral, making them a good option for business owners who don’t have strong business assets.
 The bank’s unsecured business term loan option only lets you borrow a maximum of $100,000.

 This type of financing is best for large one-time purchases or expenses.
 You can use the loan proceeds for various business objectives.
+It is crucial to align term loans with your overall business goals and strategies to ensure that financial decisions contribute directly to achieving these goals.

 Like its term loans, unsecured lines of credit only go to $100,000, while secured lines go up to $250,000.
 A revolving line of credit is like a credit card.
 You draw funds as needed, and your credit limit replenishes when you pay off what you draw.